Katsute/Baruch-CIS-5800/README.md

 **CIS 5800 - Information Technology Development and Project Management**

-Site that allows users to view upcoming stops and alerts for their current trip, displaying information visually or translated.
+Website that allows users to view upcoming stops and alerts for their current trip, displaying information visually or translated.

 ## Installation